 Harlequin is widely regarded as one of the best medicinal marijuana strains on the planet.
-It has a CBD:THC ratio of 5:2 in general, and it contains a significant amount of Myrcene, along with some beta-caryophyllene and alpha-pinene.
+It typically has a CBD:THC ratio of 5:2 and contains a significant amount of myrcene, along with some beta-caryophyllene and alpha-pinene.

-This is another high-CBD strain, which means you can relax and feel better without a psychoactive high.
+This is another high-CBD strain, which means users can relax without a powerful psychoactive high.
 Cannatonic is rich in myrcene and also contains linalool, limonene, beta-caryophyllene, and alpha-pinene.

 This is a delicious strain that smells as good as it tastes.
-It is loaded with beta-caryophyllene and myrcene, and also contains humulene and a little bit of limonene.
-Users say that this strain not only relaxes them, but it also gives them a hankering for a slice of blueberry cheesecake!
+It is loaded with beta-caryophyllene and myrcene and contains humulene with a little bit of limonene.
+Users say that this strain relaxes them and gives them a craving for a slice of blueberry cheesecake!

-This is yet another popular high-CBD strain that is ideal if you need a stress buster.
-Remedy is also said to be an effective analgesic due to its anti-inflammatory properties.
+This is yet another popular high-CBD strain that is ideal for those who need a stress buster.
+Some users also claim that Remedy is an effective analgesic due to its anti-inflammatory properties.
 It is filled with myrcene, alpha-pinene, and beta-caryophyllene.

-Unlike other strains on this list, Bubba Kush allows you to get stoned because it has a THC content of 22%.
-The high you experience will melt all your stresses away.
+Unlike other strains on this list, Bubba Kush allows users to get high because it has a THC content of 22%.
+Users tend to experience an uplighting high that melts stresses away.
 It includes large amounts of myrcene, beta-caryophyllene, and limonene, along with linalool, alpha-pinene, and a host of other terpenes.

 White Widow is a popular marijuana strain bred in the Netherlands by Green House Seeds.
 It was brought to the United States from the Amsterdam coffee shops, and it is a strain known for causing euphoria and eliminating stressful thoughts.
 It contains large amounts of myrcene, beta-caryophyllene, limonene, and alpha-pinene.